Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/typed-tags.md

     Tag('chatRoom').withId('broadcast')
 ) as Where<ChatRoomEvent>

-// Events for a specific room and from a specific sender –
+// Events for a specific room, from a specific sender –
 // also needs an explicit cast
 where: Tag('chatRoom').withId('Melmac').and(
     Tag('sender').withId('Alf')